fraserlab/sci-dependentcare/index.md

 ---
 ### UPDATE, 7/21/10:

 We have now received 259 responses to our initial survey, which will close tomorrow (Wed) at noon.
 Final results from this survey will be updated below afterwards.
-To keep the momentum going, we are going to go ahead and initiate our follow-up survey so that we can begin processing the data for matching ASAP. **If you are interested in participating in the work relief or caregiving match program, please fill out this [second survey](https://forms.gle/Z6uJP9XYiVPhvSLb6), by Friday, noon.**
+To keep the momentum going, we are going to go ahead and initiate our follow-up survey so that we can begin processing the data for matching ASAP.
+We will start by matching families together and then work to try to get caregivers matched up for groups that do not have bandwidth to find caregivers. **If you are interested in participating in the work relief or caregiving match program, please fill out this [second survey](https://forms.gle/Z6uJP9XYiVPhvSLb6), by Friday, noon.**

 We will leave the survey open after Friday, so that you may still be added to match groups on a rolling-basis (we will do our best to initiate a new round of matches every Friday) if you change your mind later.
 If you have any questions, feel free to [e-mail us](mailto:seemayandjames@gmail.com)